 Features Inherited from Scylla Open Source

-The following features that were previously introduced in Scylla Open Source are now part of the Enterprise branch and are included with the Scylla 2019.1 release:
+The following features that were previously introduced in Scylla Open Source NoSQL Database are now part of the Enterprise branch and are included with the Scylla 2019.1 release:

 Material Views automate the tedious and inefficient chores created when an application maintains several tables with the same data organized differently.
 Data is divided into partitions that can be found by a partition key.
 Sometimes the application needs to find a partition or partitions by the value of another column.
 Doing this efficiently without scanning all of the partitions requires indexing.